2-day workshop focuses Science+Literacy=Better Together

 Materials: Iowa Core Science binder, Composition notebook, Pen/Pencil, Laptop

-While there is no fee for this workshop, please register here for the two days by Jan.
-22.
+While there is no fee for this workshop, please register here for the two days.

 Participants will don their student-learner hats as they complete an immersion in a three-dimensional storyline that uses literacy strategies to support students figuring out applicable Disciplinary Core Ideas (DCI) through Science and Engineering Practices (SEP) in order to understand a Crosscutting Concept (CCC).
 We will compare content and disciplinary literacy and consider what it means to view like a scientist.
 Day 2 examines what it means to write, talk, and listen like a scientist and how we can support and cultivate these characteristics in our elementary scientists to meet both the Iowa Core Literacy AND Science standards.